sercankulcu/sercankulcu.github.io/_pencils/2026-06-29-conte-graphite-pencils.md

 The material solution had become a commercial product.

+## Conté Was Not Only a Pencil Maker

 Conté’s life makes the story even stranger.

 He was not simply a pencil maker.